symfony/symfony-docs/form/form_customization.rst

 ===============================

 Symfony gives you several ways to customize how a form is rendered.
-In this article you'll learn how to make single customizations to one or more fields of your forms.
+In this article you will learn how to make single customizations to one or more fields of your forms.
 If you need to customize all your forms in the same way, create instead a :doc:`form theme </form/form_themes>` or use any of the built-in themes, such as the :doc:`Bootstrap theme for Symfony forms </form/bootstrap4>`.